 The mining camp of Delamar started out as a small tent camp similar to Helene just a few miles to the north and only a few months later.
 It was centered around the April Fool, Monitor, Gold Cup, Hog Pen, and a few other small mines.
 Captain Joseph De Lamar heard of the strike and came down from Montana to purchase most of the claims in 1894 for $150,000.
 He consolidated the mines into the Delamar Mine and a town quickly spread out just below the mine.

-In 1895, a fifty ton mill with a chlorinating process plant was built to work the silver and gold ore.
-It wasn’t satisfactory, however and it was switched over to a new cyanide process, one of the earliest in Nevada.
-This new treatment process did well and a second cyanide plant was added two years later.
+In 1895, they built a fifty-ton mill with a chlorinating process plant to work the silver and gold ore..
+It wasn’t satisfactory, however, and they switched it over to a new cyanide process, one of the earliest in Nevada.
+The new treatment process proved successful, prompting the addition of a second cyanide plant two years later..

 The mine was a rich one and quickly became the largest in the state, a title it held for many years.
 It had produced over $8,500,000 of low-grade silver and gold by 1902.

 A fire started in a stable and destroyed much of the south side of town in 1900.
 Delamar didn’t have much water and there is a story of the townsfolk blowing up buildings with dynamite to stop the fire from spreading.
-The town rebuilt soon after and recovered.
+They rebuilt the town soon after and recovered.

-These days, not much is left of the old ghost town; only a few stone walls and foundations remain.
+These days, little is left of the old ghost town; only a few stone walls and foundations remain.
 On more than one occasion, I have seen wild horses hanging around the townsite.
 Are they the descendants of the original miner’s horses?
 Could be.